Originate/guide/scala/scala.md

 We will highlight any cases where we diverge from the original documents and include reasons for doing so.

+### Organization

+This guide is organized as follows:

+0. The first section, "[Code Formatting](#code-formatting)", covers only formatting style, i.e., guidelines that should not produce any different bytecode:
+    1. The section itself is a highlight of the main points of the official Scala Style Guide.Reading the official guide completely is still required.
+    1. The subsection "[Additions and Deviations from the Official Style Guide](#additions-and-deviations-from-the-official-style-guide)" contains the points were we differ from the official guide, plus some topics that are not covered by it.
+To ease onboarding and favor consistency, we tried to deviate as little as possible from the official guide.
+0. The second section, "[Best Practices](#best-practices)" cover rules that usually produce different bytecode:
+    1. "[Additional recommendations](#additional-recommendations)" are, for the most part, required to be followed, unless there is a very good reason not to.
+    1. "[Tips & Tricks](#tips--tricks)" are mostly "reminders", they do not apply everywhere.
+Keep them in mind and use your best judgement.
+    1. "[Additional Remarks](#additional-remarks)" are more general, broad, and subjective remarks.
+It is a little of boiler plate advice.

+A skeleton project accompanies this guide.
+It encodes and enforces as many best practices as currently available tools allow.
+Try to use as much of the companion configuration as you can on your Scala projects.

 Code Formatting
 ---------------